chanmol1999/hacktoberfest/README.md

 6.Push the changes to origin and create a pull request to chanmol1999/hactoberfest - master.

 7.Use appropriate PR title while making pr.

+8.You can also fork the repository and edit it online without cloning it incase you can't use git bash.

+9.Commit changes and create a pull request to chanmol11999/hactoberfest-master.